 Beta-Alanine produces carnosine molecules that stay in the muscle and brain.
 Carnosine has the ability to break down lactic acid thus reducing fatigue in your muscles.
 It helps to reduce the acidity in your body and enables you to train harder and longer.

 However, here’s a thing.
 Beta-alanine usage comes with a cost.
 It originates unwanted side effects that can hurt you in the long run.
 Also, beta-alanine isn’t a proven substance for boosting athletic performance.
 Following are some of the side effects of consuming beta-alanine for a long time.

 Like I said earlier, beta-alanine consumption has some serious side effects.
 It can cause a lot of trouble in your day to day lifestyle.
 Here are two of the most severe ones.

 Paresthesia: Paresthesia is a fancy word for extreme tingling sensation in the face, chest or abdomen.
-It's like some kind of allergy but worse.
+It’s like some kind of allergy but worse.
 Having it can cause extreme itchiness in the whole body or a section of the body.
-Your face can become inflated.
+Your face can become puffy.

 Not everyone but a majority of long-term beta-alanine users has faced Paresthesia.
 Feeling worried, eh?
 Well, you can always choose a supplement without beta-alanine.

 Flushing: After taking a pre-workout, have you ever noticed your face getting inflated and puffy?
 Well, that’s called Flushing.
 Your face might turn reddish also.
 You will feel uncomfortable because of it.
 This is another side effect of consuming beta-alanine with your supplements.

 These are just two of the most common side effects of excessive beta-alanine consumption.
 There are other side effects like taurine level decrease.
 So, it’s always better to avoid beta-alanine whenever possible.